aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 The `.pyscf` extension writes a template python script for using with pyscf.
 The script creates an instance of a Mole object (in the case of a molecule) or a Cell object (if it is a crystal).

+### FHIaims (fhi)

+A `geometry.in` input file for FHIaims can be generated using the `.fhi` extension.
+The file then needs to be renamed to `geometry.in`.
+The appropriate selection of keywords is used depending on whether the current structure is a crystal or a molecule.

 ## Writing a .mols File for DMACRYS/NEIGHCRYS (MAKEMOLSNC) {#c2-makemolsnc}
 ~~~